Sep 2, 2016 | Marine Animals, News, Wildlife Monitoring

 Oct 26, 2015 | Birds, News, Wildlife Monitoring

-www.Satellite-Telemetry.de is the website of the World Working Group on Birds of Prey (WWGBP) where some of the results of satellite telemetry studies are presented.
-Using Argos satellite tags, studies of 15 different bird of prey species have been conducted since...
+The website of the World Working Group on Birds of Prey (WWGBP) presents some of the results of satellite telemetry studies.
+Using Argos satellite tags, studies of 15 different bird of prey species have been conducted since 1992, in Germany and abroad.
+Thebirds are...